 Redfish Elementary is a small rural school set between the West Arm of Kootenay Lake and Kokanee Glacier Park.
 We are 23 km east of Nelson along Hwy 3A.
-Redfish is a Kindergarten to Grade six (grade 7 will be added in 2020-2021) school with about 100 students.
+Redfish is a Kindergarten to Grade seven school with about 110 students.
 Our school goals are centered on outdoor education and place conscious learning as well as learning through story-telling.

 Our students and teachers have written a local plant guide and we are a certified WILD school.
 We have a timber frame outdoor classroom adjacent to an active kokanee salmon spawning channel and we are a 3 minute walk from Kootenay Lake.